Department-of-Design/Kevins-Awesome-Macros/sequential_purge/README.md

 cd ~ && ./KAM-setup.sh
 ```

-and going to the Uninstall wizard (2) and follow the steps given.
+and going to the Uninstall menu (2) and follow the steps given.

 If you don't have the setup wizard anymore you can manually send these commands in the command line.